-Alcira has seven silver-polymetallic mineral properties or ATEs (Temporary Special Authorization) in Bolivia.
-The most significant property is the Silver Sand Property located in the Potosí Department, which has been subjected to some small-scale, historic mining and was drilled during the period 2012 through 2015 by Alcira.
-The other six are early-stage exploration projects, which have either been subject to limited small-scale mining or historical drilling.
+Alcira has six silver-polymetallic mineral properties in Bolivia.
+The most significant property is the Silver Sand Property located in the Potosí Department, which has been subjected to some small-scale, historic mining since the Spanish colonial time in mid-1500’s.
+The other five are early-stage exploration projects, which have either been subject to limited small-scale mining or historical drilling.

-Location and Access
+Location and Access and Mineral Concessions

-Approximately 4,050 m above sea level, the Silver Sand property (3.17 square km in area), is located in approximately 25 km northeast of the world-famous Cerro Rico silver and base metal mineral system near Potosi.
+Approximately 4,050 m above sea level, Silver Sand is located in approximately 25 km northeast of the world-famous Cerro Rico silver and base metal mineral system near Potosi.
 Access is relatively easy with a road distance of 54 km to Potosi, of which 27 km are paved road, the Bolivia National Highway 5.
 The rest is year-round gravel road for mining purpose of the Colavi mining district.
 (Location Map)

 Geology and Mineralization